sokiGit/helpForScripters/bugs/html/body-height.md

 For example:
   <div class="body"> - This is the WRONG code!
 Becouse "body" is a name of an element.
   <div class="container"> - This is the RIGHT code!
 Becouse "container" is not a name of an element.

+Now just do this in your css code: html, body {
+  height: 100%
+  width: 100%
+}

  !!
 Better explanation on github: sokiGit/helpForScripters/bugs/html/body-height.md